 We recommend using a lawyer to incorporate, and prepare your minute books.
 Find a lawyer that specializes in businesses like yours and have them prepare and submit your articles of incorporation, which will establish your business as a legal entity.
 It’s so important to get set up right!

-Our Chartered Professional Accountants can provide some guidance on the share structure and tax strategies as your incorporate.
+Our Chartered Professional Accountants can provide some guidance on the share structure and tax strategies as you incorporate.
 The lawyer will give you advice on protecting your assets, and preparing your corporate bylaws to fit your type of business.

 Minute books are all the corporate documents for your business: bylaws, director resolutions, shareholder resolutions, share certificates, share registers, and director/officers registers.
 These are typically in a paper binder, but it is more common these days for minute books to be digital.

-You need them first and foremost because they’re required by law for every corporation.
+You need them because they’re required by law for every corporation.
 So many small business owners just go to the registries and get their articles of incorporation, but they don't do the rest of the steps required to get minute books.
 Here are more reasons every corporation needs a minute book:

 - If you own the corporation with anyone else, the minute books will contain the legal documents with all the rights and ownership of each of the shareholders.